John Calhoun Bell: Career

+Congress

 Elected as a Populist to the Fifty-third and to the four succeeding Congresses, Bell was United States Representative for the second district of Colorado from March 4, 1893 to March 3, 1903.
 He was an unsuccessful candidate for reelection in 1902 to the Fifty-eighth Congress.

+Later career

 He served as member of the United States Industrial Commission in 1900 and 1901.
 He resumed the practice of law in Montrose, Colorado; and served as judge of the Colorado Court of Appeals from 1913 to 1915, then resumed the practice of law.
 He served as a member of the State board of agriculture from 1931 to 1933.

 Death

 Bell died in Montrose, Colorado, on August 12, 1933.